-15 out of 16 people found this review helpfulwrite a review of this game
+18 out of 19 people found this review helpfulwrite a review of this game

-read more reviews by YID YANG
+read more reviews by Unicorn Lynx

 read more reviews for this game

-This is a real role-playing game, in which you develop your characters the way you like.
+Indeed, Redemption has similarities to that famous title, being combat-heavy and pretty straightforward.
+However, it's a bit more sophisticated, integrating rules from a complex role-playing universe it tries to recreate in a computerized form.
+The core mechanics are simple: you have a party of up to four characters, and you can switch between the active characters at any time.
+You can also go into solo mode and navigate each of the characters separately, which opens new possibilities for battle tactics.
 You can spend the experience points you earn to upgrade your characters' basic statistics, or to teach them disciplines, the magic spells of the game.
 The main attributes all make a difference, including not only obvious ones such as strength or stamina, but also more refined manipulation or appearance.
-They influence certain disciplines, and if you want to specialize in some of them, you must raise the corresponding attribute before you can actually handle the spells.
+They affect certain disciplines, and if you want to specialize in some of them, you must raise the corresponding attribute before you can actually handle the spells.
 There are vampire-exclusive things here you won't find in your usual RPG.
-For example, the source of magic spells is your own blood, and one of the ways to replenish it is to feed on your enemies, which in its turn requires a special disciplines in five different levels that determine its efficiency.
+For example, the source of magic spells is your own blood, and one of the ways to replenish it is to feed on your enemies, which in its turn requires a special discipline in five different levels that determine its efficiency.

 There is a wide variety of disciplines to learn.
-From the standard healing and buff spells to summoning wolves to fight for you and making enemies admire your beauty, there is a lot of stuff to experiment with.
+From the standard healing and buff spells to summoning wolves to fight for you and making enemies admire your beauty, there is quite a bit of stuff to experiment with.
 Although characters have different basic attributes (for example, Eric is not really well-suited to be a mage because of his raw strength and low wits and intelligence), you are unrestricted as to how you want to develop them further.
 Different vampires have different disciplines (like Gangrels having Animalism, which allows all kinds of communications and summoning animals), but you can also find tomes of magic in the game which will teach the appropriate discipline anyone you use it on.
-In short, there are many possibilities, and you'll definitely want to re-play the game to exploit them all.
-It's a RPG that makes you think for a long time before finally deciding how you want to spend your hard-earned experience points, and that's just what I love in RPGs: choice.
+In short, there are many possibilities, and you'll definitely want to replay the game to exploit them all.
+It's a RPG that makes you think before finally deciding how you want to spend your hard-earned experience points, and that's just what I love in RPGs: choice.

 Speaking of choice, there is also moral role-playing in the game, something I appreciate very much.
 In this game, vampires are not just cruel, soulless beasts.
 Various vampire clans have their own morality codes.
 There is a humanity attribute for all party members, which influences a variety of things, from weapons and armors the character can equip to their ethical views.
-Everything you do is recorded by the game, influencing your humanity level.
+Everything you do is recorded by the game, affecting your humanity level.
 Kill innocent people while feeding on them and you'll lose humanity.
 Bravely stand up against a vampire prince and defend your ethical principles, and your humanity will raise.
-You will influence the story line and achieve different endings depending on how much humanity you have left.
+You will influence the plot and achieve different endings depending on how much humanity you have left.
 You'll have to make decisions during the course of the game, which include some really interesting moral choices.
 For example, a person wants to die and asks you to kill him - what do you think is the more humane thing to do, to satisfy his wish or to refuse?
 The choice is yours.

 There is a lot of other RPG-related goodness in the game.
 The hardcore dungeon crawling, the scope of regular battles, the challenging bosses.
 There is an insane amount of items scattered around, so every dungeon crawl is also a treasure hunt.
 You'll open enough treasure chests and break enough barrels to satisfy your collector's instinct.
 There are tons of weapons, armor, accessories, and magic scrolls in the game you can find in dungeons or buy.
 Melee and ranged weapons (bows in medieval times, guns in modern times), two-handed weapons, different kind of damage to deal and to protect from (bashing, lethal, aggravated), and so on.
 Once again, you'll have to think when visiting a shop and looking at the long list of wares.